bartvanerp/SPSsite/content/disciplines/statistical/statisticalsignalprocessing_spectrum_nonparametric.md

   <figure>
     <img
       src="/../files/7.Images/statistical/spectrum/bartlett_welch.svg"
       alt="A graphical representation of Bartlett's and Welch's method.
-In Bartlett's method periodograms of non-overlapping signal segment are averaged for the final periodogram and in Welch's method periodograms of overlapping windowed signal segment are averaged for the final periodogram."
+In Bartlett's method periodograms of non-overlapping signal segments are averaged for the final periodogram and in Welch's method periodograms of overlapping windowed signal segments are averaged for the final periodogram."
     />
     <figcaption class="numbered">
       A graphical representation of Bartlett's and Welch's method.
-In Bartlett's method periodograms of non-overlapping signal segment are averaged for the final periodogram and in Welch's method periodograms of overlapping windowed signal segment are averaged for the final periodogram.
+In Bartlett's method periodograms of non-overlapping signal segments are averaged for the final periodogram and in Welch's method periodograms of overlapping windowed signal segments are averaged for the final periodogram.
     </figcaption>
   </figure>
 </div>